-Aboriginal and Torres Strait Islander
+Aboriginal and Torres Strait Islander on campus engagement

-Wingara Mura - Bunga Barrabugu strategy
+Wingara Mura - Bunga Barrabugu (Strategy)

 Wingara Mura - Bunga Barrabugu Summer Program

 The Wingara Mura - Bunga Barrabugu Summer Program is for Aboriginal and Torres Strait Islander students who are considering going onto higher education after high school.
 It's the perfect way to get a taste of uni life over the summer holidays.

 - Wingara Mura - a thinking path is for students in Year 9 or 10 during 2016.

 - Bunga Barrabugu - to make tomorrow is for students in Year 11 and 12 during 2016.